Finsbury Circus: Crossrail

 During the years 1860–65 Finsbury Circus was threatened with demolition in favour of a railway station; public protests averted the loss, but in 1869 the oval was tunnelled for the Metropolitan Railway.

 From 2010 to 2020 the central section of the gardens were taken up for the construction of the Liverpool Street Crossrail station.
 This included the excavation of a 16m diameter, 42m depth shaft to allow the construction of the platform tunnels beneath.
 The project was due to be completed in September 2018, but due to mismanagement it missed that deadline, going over budget by £896,700 as of April 2019.
 The work was finally completed in 2020.

 In July 2020, the City of London Corporation announced the park would reopen to the public in August 2020, after a call in June for design proposals to transform the gardens into a sustainable multipurpose space.
-The winner of the design competition was announced in October 2020 as Architecture00 + Studio Weave, with ReardonSmith Landscape, whose plan includes a one-storey garden pavilion constructed from natural materials.
+The winner of the design competition was announced in October 2020 as Architecture00 + Studio Weave, with Realm (previously called ReardonSmith Landscape), whose plan includes a one-storey garden pavilion constructed from natural materials.